Welcome to this week’s all-new Sunday Survival Buzz with an update on my own preps and announcements from the Backdoor Survival blog.

 There is still time left to get in on the Item of the Week from Spark Naturals.

-Remember: Always use the code BACKDOORSURVIVAL for and additional 10% off your entire order.
+Remember: Always use the code BACKDOORSURVIVAL for an additional 10% off your entire order.

 The print version of “The Prepper’s Guide to Food Storage” is now linked up properly to the eBook version.
 In addition, I have added the option where you can get the eBook for just 99 cents if you have already purchased the print version.

-The other thing, and I am not quite sure how this works, but Amazon floats the price of the print book.
-I have seen it as low as $5.39 although the normal price is $5.99.
+The other thing and I am not quite sure how this works, but Amazon floats the price of the print book.
 I guess I still have a lot to learn about self-publishing.

 THE FINAL WORD